-How to make a quick and healthy breakfast, and spend it only five minutes?
+How to make a quick and healthy breakfast, and spend only five minutes?

 It`s easy!
-Just put in the blender ripe banana (frozen banana for ice cream smoothie), a big handful of berries, half cup of nut milk.
-Sprinkle your smoothie bowl with granola, puffed grains, chia seeds, goji berries, favorite fresh fruits and berries, seeds and nuts.
+Just put in the blender one ripe banana (or frozen banana for ice cream smoothie), a big handful of berries, half cup of nut milk.
+Mix until very smooth.
+Serve in a bowl.
+Sprinkle your smoothie bowl with granola, puffed grains, chia seeds, goji berries, any favorite fresh fruits and berries, seeds and nuts.
 Enjoy!

 Chia seeds.
 Despite their tiny size, chia seeds are among the most nutritious foods on the planet.
 They are loaded with fiber, protein, Omega-3 fatty acids and various micronutrients.

 Raspberry.
 Delicious raspberries are low in calories and fats.
-Nonetheless, they are rich source of dietary fiber, and antioxidants.
+Nonetheless, they are great source of dietary fiber, and antioxidants.